AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/authoring.md

 ### The Mode Rail {#rail}

 The mode rail is always present along the left side of the editor.
-It allows for easily switching the editor between different editing modes.
+It allows easy switching the editor between different editing modes.

 ![The mode rail](assets/mode-rail.png)